twpol/msts-tools/Readme.txt

   * Problems loading *.bnf files and loading or saving Simis files are all offered for reporting online.
 * Simis File
 * Libraries
+  * BNFs: many renamed to better match what the store.
+  * BNFs: all labels updated from TileY to TileZ to match MSTS's coordinate system.
+  * BNFs: Global Track Sections updated.
-  * BNFs: Track Database updated to support CrossoverItem.
+  * BNFs: Route updated to label some values.
-  * BNFs: Track Database updated to label some values.
+  * BNFs: Route Road Database updated to label some values.
-  * BNFs: Track Sections (Global) updated.
-  * BNFs: World updated to label some values.
+  * BNFs: Route Road Items updated to label some values.
+  * BNFs: Route Track Database updated to label some values and support :CrossoverItem.
-  * BNFs: Labels updated from TileY to TileZ to match MSTS's coordinate system.
+  * BNFs: World updated to label some values and work with more files.
   * Jgr.Grammar: BNF and FSM now enforce the structure of the FILE definition in *.bnf files.
   * Jgr.Gui: Feedback class added for collecting data, prompting user via FeedbackPrompt and reporting problems online.
   * Jgr.Gui: FeedbackPrompt class added for prompting user about submission of comments/exceptions.
-  * Jgr.Gui: TaskDialog class added for Vista+ task dialogs, with fallback to message boxes on XP.
+  * Jgr.Gui: TaskDialog class added for Vista+ task dialogs, with fallback to normal message boxes on XP.
   * Jgr.IO: FileFinder class added to scan a list of directories and return the first containing a given file.
+  * Jgr.IO.Parser: DataTree class added to provide common functions for editing immutable trees.
+  * Jgr.IO.Parser: SimisFile is now immutable and loads all data during construction.
+  * Jgr.IO.Parser: MutableSimisFile class added to store modifiable Simis file data.
+  * Jgr.IO.Parser: UndoRedoSimisFile class added to handle undo/redo operations on MutableSimisFile.
+  * Jgr.IO.Parser: SimisProvider is now immutable and does all its work during construction instead of forcing threading on the caller.
   * Jgr.IO.Parser: SimisReader now parses text files case-insensitively.
   * Jgr.IO.Parser: SimisReader treats -1 read as an unsigned int as if it was signed (thus giving -1).
   * Jgr.IO.Parser: bool SimisTreeNode.Contains(string) added for easier checking of existence of children.